Learn to drive/ride

 Supervising drivers will help you safely gain extensive on-road driving practice.

-A supervising driver(s) must:
+A supervising driver(s) must either:

 - Hold an instructor licence issued under the Motor Vehicle Drivers Instructors Act 1963;